Slavery in Finland: Crimean slave trade and Russia (16th–18th centuries)

 Peter I of Russia pacifies his marauding troops after taking Narva in 1704 by Nikolay Sauerweid, 1859.
 Many Swedish Empire citizens were captured by Russian soldiers during this event and were sold to Crimea.

-Slave raids carried out by private Russian traders across the border into Eastern Finland—capturing Finns and trafficking them south to the Black Sea—began in the Middle Ages and are estimated to have continued throughout the 17th century.
+Slave raids carried out by private Russian traders across the border into Eastern Finland, capturing Finns and trafficking them south to the Black Sea began in the Middle Ages and are estimated to have continued throughout the 17th century.

 During the Great Northern War (1700–1721), Russia invaded the eastern provinces of the Swedish Empire in Finland, Estonia and Livonia in the Baltics.
 Since the 15th century, the Russian army had permitted private soldiers to capture and sell war captives.
-During the Great Northern War, many Russian soldiers captured Livonians, Finns, and Baltic civilians—particularly children—from the Swedish provinces and sold them, with some ending up in the Black Sea slave trade and Persia.
+During the Great Northern War, many Russian soldiers captured Livonians, Finns, and Baltic civilians (particularly children from the Swedish provinces), and sold them, with some ending up in the Black Sea slave trade and Persia.

-One notable event was the fall of Narva, where Lovisa von Burghausen became a well-known victim, captured by Russian soldiers with the intent to sell her into slavery.
+A notable event was the fall of Narva, where Lovisa von Burghausen became a well-known victim, captured by Russian soldiers with the intent to sell her into slavery.

 Another case involved Annika Svahn and Afrosinya.
-Lovisa, along with two other female slaves—one from Finland and one from Narva—was sold on the Russian slave market in Moscow.
+Lovisa, along with two other female slaves (one from Finland and one from Narva) were sold on the Russian slave market in Moscow.
 The Finnish woman was sold to an Armenian, the woman from Narva to a Russian clerk, and Lovisa to a Turkish-Ottoman merchant.

-The Swedish province of Finland endured severe oppression during the Russian invasion and occupation known as the Great Wrath (1714–1721).
-Among the atrocities were the abductions and enslavement of people by the Russian military, some of whom were trafficked through Russia and the Crimean slave trade to Persia and the Middle East, where blonde people were considered exotic.
+The Swedish province of Finland endured oppression during the Russian invasion and occupation known as the Great Wrath (1714–1721).
+The Russian military abducted and enslaved people, some of whom were trafficked through Russia and the Crimean slave trade to Persia and the Middle East, where blonde people were considered exotic.
 It is estimated that between 20,000 and 30,000 people were abducted, and about a quarter of Finnish farmhouses were reportedly empty by the end of the occupation.
 Finnish historian Teemu Keskisarja has suggested that during the Great Northern War, more slaves were taken from Finland to Russia in proportion to the population than from many regions of Africa to the Americas.